 Future Aspirations

-What career path are you considering, and has the fellowship influenced your aspirations?
+What career path are you considering, and has Summit influenced your aspirations?

 I plan to earn a degree in engineering and will apply for engineering-related internships to reach this goal.
 In college, I intend to use the skills I’ve learned to work on projects, and eventually, I might start my own business related to engineering.